 \section{RegMax C-Metric}

-Let us finally turn to the charged accelerating black holes in RegMax non-linear electrodynamics discovered in \cite{Kubiznak:2023emm}.
-We start from the `$x-y$ form' of the solution presented in App.~A of \cite{Kubiznak:2023emm}, and proceed in a manner similar to the Maxwell case.
+Let us finally turn to the charged accelerating black holes in RegMax nonlinear electrodynamics discovered in \cite{Kubiznak:2023emm}.
+We start from the $x-y$ form of the solution presented in Appendix~A of \cite{Kubiznak:2023emm}, and proceed in a manner similar to the Maxwell case.